Apache CVE-2017-7659 Issue Analysis

 Content-Length: 2

-First, I implement an Apache HTTP server on my Kali Linux.
-The version is 2.4.25.
+I set up an Apache HTTP server version 2.4.25 on my Kali Linux machine.

 Apache HTTP Version 2.4.25